Aconcagua: History

+On January 23, 2019 the Cholita climbers were the first Indigenous, Aymara women to climb the mountain in traditional clothing.
+Their climb was sponsored by the Ministry of Culture and Tourism of Bolivia and the expedition is now detailed in a documentary film called 'Cholitas'.

 On 25 September 2019, an Airbus Helicopters H145 landed on the very peak of Mount Aconcagua.
 This is the first time in history a twin-engine helicopter has landed at this altitude.
 It took a total of 45 minutes for the entire trip, 30 minutes from Mendoza and another 15 from the base camp up to the peak.
 Temperatures were reported as low as -22 C, with wind gusts up to 30 knots.
 This is not the highest a helicopter has landed before, as a single-engine Airbus Helicopters H125 landed on Mount Everest, the highest mountain in the world.

 Dangers

-At nearly 7000 m, Aconcagua is the highest peak outside of Asia.
+At nearly 7000 m, Aconcagua is the highest peak outside Asia.
 It is believed to have the highest death rate of any mountain in South America —around three a year —which has earned it the nickname "Mountain of Death".
 More than 100 people have died on Aconcagua since records began.

 Due to the improper disposal of human waste in the mountain environment there are significant health hazards that pose a threat to both animals and human beings.
-Only boiled or chemically treated water is accepted for drinking.
-Additionally, ecofriendly toilets are available only to members of an organised expedition, meaning climbers have to "be contracted to a toilet service" at the base camp and similar camps along the route.
+Only boiled or chemically treated water is acceptable for drinking.
+Additionally, ecofriendly toilets are available only to members of an organized expedition, meaning climbers have to "be contracted to a toilet service" at the base camp and similar camps along the route.
 As of 2015, from two base camps (Plaza de Mulas and Plaza Argentina), over 120 barrels of waste (approx. 22500 kg) are flown out by helicopter each season.
 In addition, individual mountaineers must make a payment before using these toilets.
-Some large organisers will charge up to US$ 100, while smaller ones may charge US$ 5 per day or US$ 10 for the entire stay; thus, many independent mountaineers choose to defecate on the mountainside.
+Some large organizers will charge up to US$ 100, while smaller ones may charge US$ 5 per day or US$ 10 for the entire stay; thus, many independent mountaineers choose to defecate on the mountainside.